Kong/docs.konghq.com/app/docs/0.12.x/health-checks-circuit-breakers.md

 If all targets of an upstream are unhealthy, Kong will respond to requests to the upstream with `503 Service Unavailable`.

+Note:

-Note that health checks operate only on [*active* targets][targetobject] and do not modify the *active* status of a target in the Kong database.
+1. health checks operate only on [*active* targets][targetobject] and do not modify the *active* status of a target in the Kong database.
+2. unhealthy targets will not be removed from the loadbalancer, and hence will not have any impact on the balancer layout when using the hashing algorithm (they will just be skipped).
+3. The [DNS caveats][dnscaveats] and [balancing caveats][balancingcaveats]
+   also apply to health checks.
+If using hostnames for the targets, then make sure the DNS server always returns the full set of IP addresses for a name, and does not limit the response. *Failing to do so might lead to health checks not being executed.*

 ### Types of health checks